Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Hybrid Neural ODE Model

 \section{Hybrid Neural ODE Model}

-This section develops a hybrid Neural ODE model for the antagonistic PAM joint (Fig.~\ref{fig:system_model}).
-The model describes passive dynamics under closed-valve conditions, where each chamber is sealed, and the air mass remains constant.
-Valve actuation and mass flow dynamics are outside the scope of the model.
-This separation is intentional so that the learned force model captures antagonistic coupling, rate-dependent hysteresis, and stiffness variation, as intrinsic properties of the mechanical state and chamber loading, independent of how that loading is established or regulated.
+This section develops the hybrid Neural ODE model for the antagonistic PAM joint (Fig.~\ref{fig:system_model}) under closed-valve conditions, where chamber air masses remain constant.
+Valve and mass-flow dynamics are outside the model so that the learned scalar force model represents mechanical-state-dependent coupling, hysteresis, and stiffness variation independent of how the chamber loading is established.